GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/constitutiveDeveloperGuide.rst

 updates are performed on `device`.
 Some properties are updated within finite element kernels of specific physics (such as stress in a mechanics kernel).
-Consequently, for each constitutive model class, a corresponding `nameOfTheModelUpdates` which, since it only contains ``LvArray::arrayView`` containers to the data, can be capture by value inside computational kernels.
+Consequently, for each constitutive model class, a corresponding `nameOfTheModelUpdates` which, since it only contains ``LvArray::arrayView`` containers to the data, can be captured by value inside computational kernels.
 For example, for the single phase fluid model `Updates` are:

 .. literalinclude:: /coreComponents/constitutive/fluid/SingleFluidBase.hpp